 Under no circumstances can a student approve or deny access requests.

-Equipment should be ordered by the school/department that will keep the equipment on inventory and should be available for deployment by the faculty members start date or another agreed upon date.
+Equipment should be ordered by the school/department that will keep the equipment in inventory and should be available for deployment by the faculty member's start date or another agreed-upon date.
 New faculty may be allotted a specific dollar amount for startup equipment or may have negotiated for an amount needed to begin their research.
 CAS-IT maintains a list of recommended equipment at "Buying Computers".
 Please always consult with your local CAS-IT representative before ordering equipment.

-New faculty and staff will be given access to the following CAS-IT services as a part of the onboarding process, without further approval:
+New employees will be given access to the following CAS-IT services as a part of the onboarding process, without further approval:

-Any additional access may be requested by adding specific systems to the 'Are there any special IT requests...' field in the onboarding request form or by following the 'Requesting new access or changes to existing access' process.
-CAS-IT staff do not model access from other employees as this typically results in unnecessary access to systems or requests for access to systems not managed by CAS-IT.
+Any additional access may be requested by adding specific systems to the 'Description/Additional Comments' field in the onboarding request form or by following the 'Requesting new access or changes to existing access' process.
+CAS-IT staff does not model access from other employees as this typically results in unnecessary access to systems or requests for access to systems not managed by CAS-IT.
 Additional access requests will require Unit Security Liaison approval.
 CAS-IT does not have the ability to grant access to campus-wide systems like Campus Solutions, iPeople, ReggieNet, etc. Separate access requests must be submitted for non-CAS-IT supported systems as the request likely will be processed by different IT teams across campus.